 This can be quite a shock to those used to, for example, UK driving habits.

-In fact, national statistics reveal that around 25% of traffic accidents involving pedestrians occur on a Schutzweg.
+In fact, national statistics from 2019 revealed that 13 pedestrians died in traffic accidents involving a Schutzweg.
 Which tells you something.

 So I’d advise always waiting to cross until the cars actually stop for you.
 Even then, keep an eye out – I’ve seen cars overtake those cars that stopped to let pedestrians cross.